RevolutionAnalytics/quickcheck/docs/tutorial.md

  [9] 0.44259 0.15671 0.58221 0.97016
 ```

 The same is true for argument `size`.
-If not a function, it's construed as a length expectation, otherwise it is called with a single argument equal to 1 to generate a random length.
+If not a function, it is construed as a length expectation, otherwise it is called with a single argument equal to 1 to generate a random length.

 First form: